 A session is a group of interactions within a given time-frame.
 An Elevate session starts when a visitor triggers a request and ends when an end notification is sent to Elevate, or when a criteria for automatically ending a session is met.
 A session automatically ends after:

-- 15 minutes if there are no notifications for either click, add to cart, payment, add favorite, or remove favorite
+- 15 minutes if there are no notifications for either click, add to cart, payment, add favorite, remove favorite, remove recent searches or remove recently viewed

 Rules for usage of session keys¶